 BIRDS.
 More than 120 kinds of birds have been recorded.
 On the rim, the harsh-voiced Clark's nutcracker is the most conspicuous.
 It is a little larger and more heavily built than a jay and has a long sharp bill.
 The bird's overall color is light gray, the wings are black with a large white patch, the tail is conspicuously white with black central tail feathers.
-Two jays are also numerous at times on the rim, the dark-blue Steller jay which has a long, blackish crest, and the uncrested gray jay ("camp robber") which has a short bill, a dark patch on the back of the head, a white crown, and whitish underparts.
+Two iavs are also numerous at times on the rim, the dark-blue Steller's jay which has a long, blackish crest, and the uncrested gray jay ("camp robber") which has a short bill, a dark patch on the back of the head, a white crown, and whitish underparts.

 Eagle Crags have furnished nesting places for both the golden and American eagles which sometimes may be seen flying over the lake.
 Llao Rock is the home of falcons.
-Double-crested cormorants perch on the "masts" of the Phantom Ship, and California gulls are seen regularly on the lake.
+Double-crested cormorants may perch on the "masts" of the Phantom Ship, and California gulls are seen regularly on the lake.
 The sooty grouse inhabits the fir forests from which its ventrilo-quial booming call issues in the spring.
-Several species of ducks and geese occur on the lake in migration, and the Barrow's golden-eye and merganser nest there occasionally.
+Several species of ducks and geese use the lake during migration, and the Barrow's golden-eye and merganser nest there occasionally.

-Other species most likely to be observed are the horned owl, redtailed hawk, sparrow hawk, night hawk, rufous hummingbird, olivesided flycatcher, raven, mountain chickadee, red-breasted nuthatch, dipper (along the streams), robin, hermit thrush, russet-backed thrush, mountain bluebird, golden-crowned kinglet, Audubon warbler, western tanager, evening grosbeak, Cassin purple finch, rosy finch (vicinity of snow banks), pine siskin, Oregon junco, chipping sparrow, and fox sparrow.
+Other species most likely to be observed are the horned owl, red-tailed hawk, sparrow hawk, nighthawk, rufous hummingbird, olive-sided flycatcher, raven, mountain chickadee, red-breasted nuthatch, dipper (along streams and on the lake shore), robin, hermit thrush, russet-backed thrush, mountain bluebird, golden-crowned kinglet, Audubon warbler, western tanager, evening grosbeak, Cassin purple finch, rosy finch (vicinity of snow banks), pine siskin, Oregon junco, chipping sparrow, and fox sparrow.